Oratorian/ops-api-server/README.md

 # OPS API

-**OPS API** is a modular, secure, and rate-limited backend service designed to manage API keys and monitor operational health.
+**OPS API** is a modular, secure, and rate-limited backend service designed to manage and monitor.
 It enables fine-grained control over access and concurrency while supporting extensible system endpoints for infrastructure orchestration.

 ## 🚀 Overview